wonkatin/mastermind2.0/README.md

 * pics of site

 ## Installation Instructions
 * make sure you have installed React
 * To run Mastermind2.0 fork and clone this repo
 * in your terminal cd into the new directory
-    * type $ npm install to install the required dependencies
+* to install the required dependencies:
+    >`$ npm install`
-    * type $ npm start to run the React app
+* to run the React app:
+    >`$ npm start`

 ## Technologies Used
 * explanations of the technologies used (including APIs)
 ## Wireframes